Alan Green (footballer, born 1951)

 Alan Peter Charles Green (born 19 April 1951) is an English former professional footballer who started his career at AFC Bournemouth.
-He was released in the summer of 1972 without making a senior appearance, and moved to Mansfield Town.
+He was released in the summer of 1972 after a single FA Cup senior appearance, and moved to Mansfield Town.
 On his first appearance for them, he collapsed due to a heart condition.
 He later played in the Southern League with Salisbury, where he was the club's leading scorer in the 1976/77 and 1977/78 seasons (the latter jointly with Paul Christopher).
 In July 1978 he was appointed as player / manager of Andover, rejoining Salisbury a year later.
 During his four seasons at Salisbury, he scored a total of 136 goals in all competitions.
 After a further spell at Andover, he finished his playing career with Basingstoke Town.